madpilot78/mpnet-php-cs/README.md

 $ composer require --dev madpilot78/mpnet-php-cs
 ```

-To use this, add the sniffs to your `phpcs.xml` file like this:
+To use it, add the sniffs to your `phpcs.xml` file like this:

 ```xml
 <rule ref="MPNetPHPCS.Arrays.ArrayDeclarationNoTrailingComma"/>